 - Not having a personal brand positioning statement – your 30-second elevator pitch – to handle the sticky “Tell me about yourself“ query.

 - Not having several well-rehearsed CARs (Challenge – Actions – Results) achievement “stories” in your back pocket to get into the conversation to handle behavioral-based questions.
 “Describe a time when you . . .”

-14. Not getting real about how long executive job search can take these days.
+15. Not getting real about how long executive job search can take these days.

-Even though you’re bound to get discouraged, work on staying focused and persisitent.
+Even though you’re bound to get discouraged, work on staying focused and persistent.
 Budget and cut back expenses, if necessary.

 16. Being too stubborn to seek help from a career professional.

-With so much going on in today’s job search, navigating it alone may prolong your search and make you miserable.
+With so much going on in today’s job search, the strategy is complicated.

 Even if you follow my suggestions above and study up extensively on how job search works these days, you may not be able to do it all on your own.